grandMa5ter/Cyber-Sec-Notes/Offensive/attack_notes.md

 ## Windows Privilege Escalation

 *Password reuse is your friend.
 The OSCP labs are true to life, in the way that the users will reuse passwords across different services and even different boxes.
 Maintain a list of cracked passwords and test them on new machines you encounter.*

+- only have a cmd prompt reverse shell but you want to find all of the executable's on the target machine (i.e. does the box have netcat/curl/wget installed?)
+  `dir  /s /b *.exe | findstr /v .exe.`

 - Windows Privilege Escalation resource
     <http://www.fuzzysecurity.com/tutorials/16.html>